jjrussell/batsd/tapjoyads/features/api/video-secondary-actions.md

 Background: User is a Consumer on an iOS Client Device

 1. User selects Video Offer from Offerwall
-2. After video completes, User should _not_ see a Rewarded CPI (App Install) action.
+2. After video completes, User should _not_ see a Rewarded PPI (App Install) action.

 ### Test 6: Actions may only exist on one Video Button per Video Offer